slobentanzer/integrative-transcriptomics/README.md

 https://doi.org/10.1016/j.celrep.2019.09.017
 ##### Organisation
-+ 00_ contains Java code used to create and maintain the transcriptional interaction database, *miRNet*
++ 00_ contains Java code used to create and maintain the transcriptional interaction database, *miRNeo*
 + 10_ contains R code used in the unbiased meta-analysis of patient brain samples
 + 20_ contains R code used in the single-cell-sequencing-based analysis
 + 30_ contains R code and bash scripts used in the analysis of small RNA sequencing of LA-N-2 and LA-N-5